Learning the dynamics of a one-dimensional plasma model with graph neural networks: Model benchmark -- Extra

 \subsection{Performance across different seeds}

 In \fref{fig:benchmark_rollout_all_seeds} and \fref{fig:benchmark_energy_all_seeds} we show the same metrics presented in Section~\ref{sec:benchmark} but now presented for all the individual GNN models trained (instead of the average value and min/max range over equivalent models).
 The results clearly identify the existence of a consistently worse performing model for $\Delta t = 10^{-2}~\omega_p^{-1}$, both in terms of rollout accuracy and energy conservation.
 We attribute this difference in performance to a worse single-step prediction capability, which was already clear in its training performance ($2\times$ larger validation loss than equivalent models).

-When removing this model from the set considered for the energy conservation diagnostic, the behavior for different time resolutions ($\Delta t =10^{-1}~\omega_p^{-1}$ and $\Delta t =10^{-1}~\omega_p^{-2}$) is significantly more consistent than what was observed in~\fref{fig:energy_conservation}.
+When removing this model from the set considered for the energy conservation diagnostic (\fref{fig:benchmark_energy_no4}), the behavior for different time resolutions ($\Delta t =10^{-1}~\omega_p^{-1}$ and $\Delta t =10^{-1}~\omega_p^{-2}$) is significantly more consistent than what was observed in~\fref{fig:energy_conservation}.
+Furthermore, the average GNS at $\Delta t=10^{-2}~\omega_p^{-1}$ becomes comparable to the MSM which resolves crossings up the 2nd closest neighbor (\fref{fig:benchmark_energy_comparison_no4}) instead of the solely the closest neighbor (\fref{fig:energy_conservation_comparison}).

-\subsection{Energy Conservation Diagnostic}
+\subsection{Energy conservation diagnostic}

 In \fref{fig:energy_conservation_ex} we provide examples of the observed energy variation during a simulation rollout for the sheet model and the GNS.
 The moving average ($\Delta t = 2 \pi~\omega_p^{-1}$) as well as its maximum value (what we consider for the results in \fref{fig:energy_conservation}) are highlighted.
 The results illustrate the importance of using the moving average for a fair comparison between algorithms since the usage of finite difference velocities for the GNS introduces an oscillation in the energy calculation (period equal to half a plasma oscillation).
 It also showcases why we do not use the first plasma period, since before crossings occur (i.e.~first time-steps) the initial ``energy increase'' introduced by the finite difference velocities is not compensated in the remaining of the plasma period (which would lead to an incorrect estimation of the energy using the moving average strategy).